Book of Mormon and the King James Bible: Miraculous origin story

 Adherents of Latter Day Saint movement generally believe the Book of Mormon has a miraculous origin.
 While Joseph Smith described the Book of Mormon as a "translation" of text written on golden plates, Smith had not studied ancient languages and did not "translate" in the traditional sense of the word.
 Smith claimed a divine origin for his ability to translate.

 The existence of biblical passages in the Book of Mormon is explained in the text as being the result of Lehi's family bringing with them a set of brass plates from Jerusalem which containing the writings of Moses, Isaiah, and several prophets not mentioned in the Bible.
 Regarding this record, 1 Nephi 5:11 states:

 And he beheld that they did contain the five books of Moses, which gave an account of the creation of the world, and also of Adam and Eve, who were our first parents;

 While most contemporary secular and religious biblical scholars dates the completion of the Pentateuch to no earlier than the Persian period (538–323 B.C.), those who accept the miraculous origin theory generally subscribe to the tradition of Mosaic authorship circa 1280 B.C.

 Mormon writers have noted that although the portions of the Book of Mormon that quote from the Bible are very similar to the KJV text, they are not identical.
 Mormon scholars have also noted that at least seven of "the ancient textual variants in question are not significantly different in meaning."

 The text of the Book of Mormon is written in an archaic style, and some Latter Day Saints have argued that one would expect a more modern 19th-century vocabulary if Smith had authored the book.
 The Book of Mormon also appears, according to Skousen, to use archaic phrases that are not found in the KJV but were in current usage at or around the time of its first publication in 1611.
-For example, in the 1830 edition of the Book of Mormon, the original text of what is now Alma 37:37 reads:
+For example, in the 1830 edition of the Book of Mormon, the original text of what is now reads:

 counsel the Lord in all thy doings, and he will direct thee for good;

-using the word "counsel" to mean "counsel with."
+using the word "counsel" to mean "counsel with".
 When read in modern English, the text as originally written makes it sound as if "the Lord" was to be the one to be counseled.
 When the 1920 edition of the Book of Mormon was being prepared, the preposition "with" was added in this passage "so that readers would not misinterpret the language."
 The text of Alma 37:37 now reads:

 Counsel with the Lord in all thy doings, and he will direct thee for good;

 The older sense of the word "counsel" became obsolete about 250 years prior to Smith's birth.